This post may contain affiliate links. Please see my disclosure policy for details.

 In all of the Lake District, Grasmere was my favourite place of all!
 Famous for being the home of William Wordsworth, you can’t visit the southern lakes without stopping by this pretty and idyllic village.

-This Ginger bread was created by Sarah Nelson in 1854 and has been made to the original top secret recipe ever since.
-Click here to read more amazing secrets
+This Gingerbread was created by Sarah Nelson in 1854 and has been made the original top-secret recipe ever since.
+Click here to read more amazing secrets about Grasmere Gingerbread.

 If you want to follow in the footsteps of Wordsworth you can visit Dove Cottage on the outskirts with the Wordsworth Grasmere museum.
 Or, see some red squirrels and a marvellous view at the Allan Bank.
-Click here to see more reasons to visit.
+Click here to see more reasons to visit the Allan Bank!

 You can also visit Wordsworth’s Grave and those of his family in St Oswald’s Churchyard (don’t forget to pop in).